NAVIGATE – Next generation of AdVanced InteGrated Assessment modelling to support climaTE policy making

 6. improve transparency, legitimacy and usability of IAM results for users such as policy makers, businesses, civil society organizations, as well as experts from related disciplines interested in using IAM results for climate policy analysis.
 To this end, NAVIGATE plans to make a significant investment in a targeted stakeholder dialogue.

 NAVIGATE will synthesize its advances towards the next generation of IAMs in two final products.
 First, a synthesis report for policy makers and other users will collect newly-gained policy insights with a focus on what can be learned about supply vs. demand side mitigation strategies as well as short-term climate policy entry points for the EU and the world to deliver on the Paris Agreement.
 This synthesis report will be tailored to feed into the global stocktake of NDCs in 2023 and related EU climate policy discussions at that time.
-Second, the IAM NAVIGATOR will be a toolbox for accessing IAM resources and results developed during the course of the project.
+Second, the IAM NAVIGATOR is a toolbox for accessing IAM resources and results developed during the course of the project.

 Funded by European Commission